 DIY Halloween Treat Boxes with Free SVG Cut Files

-Create spooky DIY Halloween Treat Boxes with your cutting machine!
-They are the perfect size for small treats and sweets!
+Learn how to create spooky DIY Halloween treat boxes using your cutting machine!
+These cute boxes are the perfect size for small treats and sweets!
+I’m sharing four free designs includes a witch’s hat, jack-o’-lantern, spider and spider web!

 *This post and the cut files were updated October 2021.
 The cut files now include the box liner piece.